-Amazing Opportunities for You and Your Young ChildPosted by Julie Midas, District 742 Director of Early Childhood Education at 8/31/2016 12:30:00 PM
+Amazing Opportunities for You and Your Young ChildPosted by Julie Midas, District 742 Director of Early Childhood Education on 8/31/2016 12:30:00 PM

 We are very excited to be able to offer a multitude of educational early childhood and preschool opportunities for families with young children birth to kindergarten entry.